projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify the size of the RAM region used by the hypervisor.

 ``LOW_RAM_SIZE`` (a child node of ``MEMORY``):
-  Specify size of RAM region below address 0x10000, starting from address 0x0.
+  Specify the size of the RAM region below address 0x10000, starting from address 0x0.

 ``SOS_RAM_SIZE`` (a child node of ``MEMORY``):
-  Specify the size of Service OS VM RAM region.
+  Specify the size of the Service OS VM RAM region.

 ``UOS_RAM_SIZE`` (a child node of ``MEMORY``):
-  Specify the size of User OS VM RAM region.
+  Specify the size of the User OS VM RAM region.

 ``PLATFORM_RAM_SIZE`` (a child node of ``MEMORY``):
   Specify the size of the physical platform RAM region.